wireservice/csvkit/docs/tutorial/getting_started.rst

 Putting it together
 ===================

-So why am I talking about piping and output redirection?
-Because all basic unix text processing utilities work with these operations in mind and so do the csvkit utilities.
+All the csvkit utilities work with the concepts of piping and output redirection.
 The output of any utility can be piped into another and into another and then at some point down the road redirected to a file.
 In this way they form a data processing "pipeline" of sorts, allowing you to do non-trivial, repeatable work without creating dozens of intermediary files.

 Make sense?
 If you think you've got it figured out, you can move on to :doc:`examining_the_data`.